audefaucheux/flatiron-mod-2-project-read-it/README.md

 rails db:seed
 ```

-Open the app on the local host
+Run the app on the local host
 ```
 rails s
 ```